FreshX-GmbH/melnor_decloudify/README.md

-	"mac": "<MAC address of you rf device case sensitive and without :>", // find it on the device "myIP": "<ip of the computer running this code>",// needed for the DNS spoofing "valveId": "<four code valve id>",  		 // find it on the sticker of your valve "dnsForwarder": "8.8.8.8", 			 // which upstream DNS to use "loglevel": "debug"				 // what loglevel to run in (set to info in production) }
+	"mac": "<MAC address of you rf device case sensitive and without :>", // find it on the device "myIP": "<ip of the computer running this code>",// needed for the DNS spoofing "valveId": "<four code valve id>",  		 // find it on the sticker of your valve "disableDNS": false,            // disable DNS spoofing completely to use external spoofer (see below) "bindDNS": "192.168.0.1",       // bind DNS server to specific IP instead of 0.0.0.0 "dnsForwarder": "8.8.8.8", 			 // which upstream DNS to use "loglevel": "debug"				 // what loglevel to run in (set to info in production) }